• Suite 7/438 Forest Road Hurstville NSW 2220 AUSTRALIA

 Section 23 Access to premises of the DDA refers to non-discriminatory access to and use of premises and covers more than just the construction of buildings used by the public.
 Section 4 of the DDA defines ‘premises’ as follows:

-premises includes:
+Premises includes:

 1. a structure, building, aircraft, vehicle or vessel; and